 You’ve worked hard to get into university.
 Don’t let an avoidable illness get in the way of your continued progress.

-The Student Medical Centre on our Talbot Campus is open for BU students, while local GPs including Talbot Medical Centre and Northbourne Surgery can also offer help and advice.
+The Student Medical Centre on our Talbot Campus is not currently open, but you can contact local GPs including Talbot Medical Centre and Northbourne Surgery who can also offer help and advice.
 If you would prefer a Medical Centre closer to home, you can view the full list of local GP surgeries on the NHS website.
 You can also check our contagious diseases page for more information.

 Don’t assume it’s Covid